Hydrodynamics of Immiscible Binary Fluids with Viscosity Contrast: A multiparticle collision dynamics approach: Mobility of a colloidal sphere near a fluid-fluid interface

 \section{Mobility of a colloidal sphere near a fluid-fluid interface}

 The (strong) viscosity difference between two immiscible fluid phases affects the dynamics of a colloidal particle moving near the fluid interface.
 To explore the hydrodynamic coupling, and to scrutinize the according MPC coupling predictions in our three-layer model, we calculate the mobility coefficients of a sphere embedded in fluid $A$ which moves steadily under low-Reynolds-number conditions parallel or perpendicular to the planar $A$-$B$ interfaces.
 The coefficients are determined as functions of the reduced distance $d_z=z/(2R)$ of the sphere center from the $A$-$B$ interface (see Fig.~\ref{fig:mpcpmc}).
-To reduce finite-size effects due to the periodic boundary conditions in $z$-direction, different from Secs.~\ref{sec:hydro_corr}, we consider a non-cubic simulation box of lengths $2L_x=2L_y=L_z=80a$, i.e., a box twice as large in the $z$-direction than the other spatial directions.
+To reduce finite-size effects due to the periodic boundary conditions in $z$-direction, different from Secs.~\ref{sec:hydro_corr}, we consider a non-cubic simulation box of lengths $2L_x=2L_y=L_z=80a$.

 As indicated in Fig.~\ref{fig:mpcpmc}, the sphere of radius $R=2.5a$ is subjected to a weak constant force $F_\parallel$ ($ F_\perp$) applied to its center, and oriented parallel (perpendicular) to the fluid-fluid interface.
 Due to the no-slip boundary conditions employed on the sphere surface, the moving sphere drags nearby fluid along, which is compensated by fluid backflow such that the total momentum of the system in any spatial direction is zero (quiescent fluid system assumed) \cite{padding2004,singh2018}.
 Under low-Reynolds-conditions, where in the continuum mechanics picture the fluid flow is described by the quasi-stationary linear Stokes equation, the reduced translational mobilities follow from the relations